nashpitre/nashpitre.github.io/blog/_posts/the little brick from bolivia.md

+---
+layout: post
 Date: 4/26/19

-# The Little Brick From Bolivia
+title: The Little Brick From Bolivia
+---

 ![][image-1]